CamSoper/casoper-staging/casoper-playground/get-started-core.md

-# Get started with Visual Studio and .NET Framework for Azure developers
+# Get started with Visual Studio and .NET Core for Azure developers

 This tutorial will walk you through building and deploying an ASP.NET application to Microsoft Azure using Visual Studio.
 When finished, you'll have deployed the application to Azure Web Apps with an Azure SQL Database back end.